 f) during ongoing active PDU sessions that were set up relying on the MCS indicator bit being set to "Access identity 2 valid", if the network indicates in a registration update that the MCS indicator bit is reset to "Access identity 2 not valid", then the UE shall no longer act as a UE with access identity 2 configured for MCS as described in subclause 4.5.2A unless the unified access control configuration in the "list of subscriber data" stored in the ME (see 3GPP TS 23.122 [5]) indicates the UE is configured for access identity 2 in the RSNPN.
 In the UE, the ongoing active PDU sessions are not affected by the change of the MCS indicator bit.

+If:

-If the UE has set the Follow-on request indicator to "Follow-on request pending" in the REGISTRATION REQUEST message, or the network has downlink signalling pending,
+a) the UE has set the Follow-on request indicator to "Follow-on request pending" in the REGISTRATION REQUEST message;

+b) the UE has one or more PDU sessions with established user-plane resources; or

+c) the network has downlink signalling pending,

 the AMF shall not immediately release the NAS signalling connection after the completion of the registration procedure.

 If the UE is authorized to use V2X communication over PC5 reference point based on: